 Malmö University was the first to pioneer the use of an Internet-based distance-learning platform to make the education available to students globally.
 With its mix of online collaboration and discussion, paired with webcast seminars the entire programme can be conducted over the internet.
 This enables students from all corners of the globe to participate, work in their own time and attain the education.
 The use of the Live Lecture function in seminars makes students, equipped with microphones and webcams, able to participate in lectures and discussions online, resulting in a ‘virtual classroom’.
 This way, students in New Zealand and South Africa can communicate and work on projects with classmates in Fiji and India, sharing ideas and working together towards the common goal of improving development practices.

 As a relatively new degree, students embarking on this specialised programme have the advantage of being schooled in the latest theories and philosophies, while being given the opportunity to apply these theories and concepts to real-life projects and problems in human development through individual assignments and group projects.
-Geared as it is towards individuals working in the fields of journalism, media and development, ComDev fosters teamwork and facilitates the exchange of knowledge and perspectives between participants.
+Geared as it is towards individuals working in the fields of journalism, media and development, ComDev fosters teamwork and facilitates the exchange of knowledge and perspectives among participants.

 The final project has always been an important element of the programme.
 Over the past 10 years, students of ComDev have had the opportunity to apply what they have learned theoretically to a broad range of contexts and scenarios in the process of completing their projects, and field-work has been conducted in India, South Africa, Mozambique, Kenya, Croatia and Sarajevo, to name but a few.
 During their project work, students have the opportunity to explore a particular research area or topic of concern at a deeper level, and the accompanying written dissertation provides a fantastic opportunity to consolidate and further the knowledge and skills gained during the education.
 This project work also demonstrates a solid foundation in research, which will aid those students who wish to continue into doctoral level studies.
 In choosing the topic for their projects, students are free to ‘think outside the box’, and employ innovativeness and creativity to their field-work endeavours, and project works have included documentaries, short films, photo essays, and a wide array of dissertations presented in interesting and original ways.
 Students are also encouraged to join forces and collaborate on projects, as teamwork is regarded as a vital part of effective development cooperation.
 For a list of all the Project Works to date, see the ComDev portal, under ‘History’.